ethanWallace/front_end_template/README.md

 ```

 ### Component Library and Styling :art:
-We leverage the [Aurora Design](https://design.gccollab.ca/) system which is a theme based on [Bootstrap](https://getbootstrap.com/).
+We leverage the [Aurora Design system](https://design.gccollab.ca/) which is a theme based on [Bootstrap](https://getbootstrap.com/).
-The boilerplate comes already packaged with the [Aurora stylesheet](https://www.npmjs.com/package/@gctools-components/aurora-css) and [reactstrap](https://reactstrap.github.io/components/alerts/) to help you build components quickly.
+The boilerplate comes already packaged with the [Aurora stylesheet](https://www.npmjs.com/package/@gctools-components/aurora-css) and [Reactstrap](https://reactstrap.github.io/components/alerts/) to help you build components quickly.

 ### Apollo Client and GraphQL